-Tobii Pro offers hardware and software, along with training and support, for the study of human performance in different situations.
+Tobii Pro offers hardware and software, along with training and support, for the study of human performance in different contexts.
 We have flexible solutions for research in real-world environments and in lab settings.

-This wearable eye tracking system is ideal for research in real-world environments or simulators.
+This wearable eye tracker is ideal for research in real-world environments or simulators.
 The system is lightweight and unobtrusive in order to capture the most natural subject behavior.
-Pro Glasses 2 is commonly used in human performance studies in industrial environments, control rooms, simulators, or in sports research.
+Tobii Pro Glasses 2 is commonly used as a tool for performance evaluation, training, knowledge, and skills transfer in industrial environments, control rooms, or simulators.

-Tobii Pro Lab is a brand new software platform for extensive research into human behavior using eye tracking and various other biometric data streams.
-It can be used with both our screen-based and wearable eye trackers.
-This easy-to-use software supports the entire process - from test design and recording, to the interpretation and presentation of results while offering the ability to sync with other biometric data sources.
+Tobii Pro Lab is a versatile software platform for extensive research into human behavior using eye tracking along with various other biometric data streams.
+It works with both our screen-based and wearable eye trackers.
+This easy-to-use software supports the entire process, from test design and recording, to the interpretation and presentation of results, while offering the ability to sync with other biometric data sources.

 Pro Lab adds efficiency in every step of your study workflow with intelligent design and intuitive software tools.
 You can easily create complex experiments, collect data, observe and analyze individual recordings, and aggregate data for quantitative analysis and visualization – all in one tool.